SAP/ui5-webcomponents/docs/7-migration-guides/01-to-version-2.md

 | Class              | StaticArea          | Removed                         |
 | Method             | `UI5Element#getSaticAreaItemDomRef` |  Removed        |

-*This change mainly manifests in the comonent development.*
+*This change mainly manifests in component development.*

 There used to be a so-called `"static area"` (`ui5-static-area`) - a DOM element directly in the `<body>` where the popups of all components were placed.
 This guaranteed that even if the HTML document had `overflow: hidden`, `transform`, or similar CSS rules applied, or the component was in a stacking context, its popup would still be positioned correctly.

-There is no longer need for a `"static area"` since the browser now ensures the correct positioning of popups thanks to the `popover API` that is fully adopted by the UI5 Web Components.
+There is no longer a need for a `"static area"` since the browser now ensures the correct positioning of popups thanks to the `popover API` that is fully adopted by the UI5 Web Components.

 - The `StaticArea` has been removed as it's unnecessary.